 When looking at our measurements, it may seem at first that LED TVs are incredibly far ahead.
 This isn't exactly untrue, but you can see that these impressive numbers are far from being represented in a real viewing environment (as seen in the real scene row).
 Even if OLEDs cannot reach the same peaks of brightness with testing slides, those synthetic measurements are a lot closer to reality.
 Both LED TVs can only get half or even a third as bright as their theoretical peak when watching a typical movie!
 The QLED TV is especially weak in this case since it can't even reach theoretical peaks higher than OLED.

-There is one important part that LED does undeniably do better than OLED though, while OLED can get small highlights brighter than LEDs in real content, it also dims a lot more when watching a scene that is very bright throughout.
+LED vs OLED, there is one important part that LED does undeniably do better.
+While OLED can get small highlights brighter than LEDs in real content, it also dims a lot more when watching a scene that is very bright throughout.
 For this reason, the LED TV edges it out since it can remain quite bright even while showing an entirely bright screen.

 Much like the plasma sets of yore, OLEDs will retain images that were kept static on the screen for a few minutes.
 As you can see from our picture above, leaving the same image on the screen for 5 to 10 minutes will leave a faint version of it, akin to a ghost.
 It will be most noticeable on uniform colors, primarily gray, but it only takes a few minutes for it to fade completely.